0xcadams/proof-of-residency/README.md

 This stack uses [Hardhat](https://hardhat.org) to orchestrate tasks and [Ethers](https://docs.ethers.io/v5/) for all Ethereum interactions and testing.
 There are also shared types between the tests and smart contract layer using [Typechain](https://github.com/dethcrypto/TypeChain).

+The Proof of Residency subgraph (using The Graph) can be found on their [hosted service](https://thegraph.com/hosted-service/subgraph/proof-of-residency/proof-of-residency).

 Please see the [website](https://proofofresidency.xyz) for more information!

 ## DAO Integration with Proof of Residency